el-tocino/BTP/thoughts.md

 2d mapping

 layout grid:
-- Map corners plus "center"
+- Map corners plus "center" and nodes.
 - track AP via nodes, adjust camera to point at it, wait at least ten seconds for data to get averaged
 - repeat at three other corners in order
 - repeat for center point
-- save settings as P1, P2, P3, P4, C0
+- save settings as P1, P2, P3, P4, C0, N0, N1, N2, etc..

 server:
 - get results from nodes
 - write results to file for later consideration?
 - calc position based on latest result from nodes
 - map position to layout grid
+- calc target servo position
-- calc servo difference
+- calc servo easing
 - send servo movements
 - repeat

 - time sync

 nodes:
 - blast ap rssi non-stop (time.sleep(.016) worked 68-72 times in one second on a pi3)

 - sync time

-#### node positioning
+##### node positioning

 If sufficient space is used between nodes, then it's not really necessary to place them precisely.
 Layout should, theoretically, get the data averaged correctly.

+Assume the 50,0 point is where the mount is at.
+0,0 is bottom left, 100,100 is upper right.

 ##### how many nodes?

 Three would be the real minimum.
-Allow server to track up to say, ten nodes.
+Allow server to track up to say, six nodes.
 Too many could slow down calculations, maybe?
 Test and see.

 ##### what if a udp packet drops?